BIBLE PASSAGE:

 What about darkness and light?
 If we introduce light into a dark room,

-darkness as we want, but the darkness can never overtake and cover
+darkness as we want, but the darkness can never overtake or cover the

 So how does this relate to God’s Word?
 The scriptures are clear – man